St George's School, Harpenden: Academics

 In 2014 it received an Outstanding Ofsted rating.
 It has a Progress 8 measure of 0.95 which is well above average.

+In 2025, it received another outstanding Ofsted rating.

 Extra-curricular activities

 The school music department (via on-site tuition company Musicale) offer peripatetic instrumental tuition for all woodwind, string and brass instruments as well as classical and jazz piano, guitar, drums and voice.
 Regular concerts take place in the chapel and the old library.
 During the autumn term each year, the Music Department collaborate with the Drama and Performing Arts Department to produce a whole school production.
 The Drama Department also host an 'Inter-House Drama Festival', which is adjudicated by a professional actor, and a lower-school drama production.

 In 1939 St George's School won the first National Schools Sevens tournament and has continued this Rugby success producing Rugby Sevens and Rugby Union internationals.
 The Rugby teams continue this legacy today producing many England Under-18 and Under-16 Rugby Players.

 The school is notable for having first fielded the English national players Owen Farrell and Maro Itoje, alongside two other members of England's rugby union team (as of 2019).

+In 1948 D Usherwood became the 14th recorded cricketer to take all 10 wickets for 0 runs (10-0) at any level of the game worldwide, playing for the U12s team.

 Until September 2019, house points cumulated via means of various events would form an overall tally and the winning house be awarded the Chapman Cup.

-The Chapman Cup has since been re-named.
+The Chapman Cup has since been re-named the Endeavour Cup.